 So take the help of some free crapware removal tools to remove crapware, the first thing you buy a new machine.

-8] Lastly, keep your Windows operating system, your antivirus software, browser and your other installed software, always updated to their latest versions.
+Lastly, keep your Windows operating system, your antivirus software, browser, and your other installed software, always updated to their latest versions.
 You should also wipe your device externally and keep it clean and dust-free.

 Do all this, and you could have a smooth optimized Windows computer on your hands, that will remain as good as new, even after years of use.

-Let us know what you do to keep you PC running smooth.
+Let us know what you do to keep your PC running smoothly.